Pursuing Passions with a Business Mindset

 “Sometimes, it is difficult to know where to begin.
 Entrepreneurial Thought and Action® is all about embracing the ambiguity, thinking strategically, and using small experiments to confirm or reject assumptions before moving forward.

 “And, that’s great news for me.
-I don’t have specific career plans, and I am OK with that.
-I’m ready to embrace the ambiguity.
+I didn't have specific career plans, and I was OK with that.
+I was ready to embrace the ambiguity.
 I have faith in the journey.”